OtherSystems/rust-wordle/README.md

 # rust-wordle
 wordle terminal game implemented in rust by @robertkingNZ

+Modified by Sebastian to be insync with the online version.

-See the video of the making here: https://youtu.be/VzEEQMBwzt4
+See the original video of the making here: https://youtu.be/VzEEQMBwzt4

 To play locally, clone the repo and then type "cargo run".